axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-custom-widget.rst

             }
          ..

-         - type ``boolean``: Mark that the parameter is a boolean variable.
-           On configuration dialog, this field will be rendered as radio buttons, user can choose between true or false by click the radio buttons.
+         - type ``boolean``: The parameter is a boolean.
+In the configuration dialog, this field will be rendered as a radio button: The user can choose between true or false by clicking the respective radio button.
-           This type only accept two values ``true`` or ``false``.
+           This type only accepts the values ``true`` or ``false``.

-Please refer to JSON file variables.Portal.Dashboard.json and process ``DashboardCustomWidgetExample/investmentList.ivp`` in project ``portal-developer-examples`` for more details about how to define Ivy process for the custom widget.
+Please refer to JSON file ``variables.Portal.Dashboard.json`` and process ``DashboardCustomWidgetExample/investmentList.ivp`` in project ``portal-developer-examples`` for details about how to define the Ivy process for the custom widget.

 .. |dashboard-custom-field| image:: images/new-dashboard-custom-widget/process-custom-field.png
 .. |dashboard-custom-params| image:: images/new-dashboard-custom-widget/process-custom-params.png